jiazhang0/meta-secure-core/meta-integrity/README.md

 demonstration.
 Please ensure you know what your risk is to use the sample keys in your product, because they are completely public.

+If sample keys are used, the private IMA key is installed as /etc/keys/x509_ima.key.

+A typical signing command is as following:

+    # evmctl ima_sign --hashalgo sha256 --key /etc/keys/x509_ima.key --pass=<passowrd> /path/to/file
+or

+    # evmctl ima_sign --hashalgo sha256 --key /etc/keys/x509_ima.key --pass=<passowrd> -r /path/to/directory

+The following command can be used to verify a file's IMA signature with specified certificate:

+    # evmctl ima_verify --key /etc/keys/x509_ima.der /path/to/file

 ### RPM File Signing
 The payloads in a RPM are signed by the private key during the build, and each IMA signatures for the corresponding  payload file will be eventually written